Complete Proteins: What Makes a Protein Complete?

 - Conditional amino acids: Think arginine, glutamine and proline.

-The ideal way to make sure you get these critical building blocks of protein is by eating foods that contain all of these essential amino acids.
+The ideal way to make sure you get these critical building blocks of protein is by eating foods that contain essential amino acids.
 In other words: a complete protein source.

-Consuming certain foods and specific supplements that contains all nine essential amino acids brings important benefits, too.
+Consuming certain foods and specific supplements that contain all nine essential amino acids brings important health benefits, too.

 For example, valine plays a critical role in stimulating muscle growth and regeneration.
 Additionally, you need leucine to help regulate blood sugar levels and produce growth hormones.
 In addition, your skin and connective tissue depend on the presence of threonine, another essential amino acid found in complete protein sources.